jundalisay/spblist/content/en/research/benham/palmistry/part-2/chapter-13-girdle.md

 From an exhaustive study of the Girdle of Venus, I have found that it does not as a rule indicate debauchery and license.
 Instead, it nearly always does indicate an intense state of nervousness*.
 In most cases, great liability to hysteria.

-> *Superphysics note: The nervousness is a sign of the too-strong influence of the heart which then leads to the amorous love
+{{< n n="The nervousness is a sign of the too-strong influence of the heart which then leads to the amorous love" >}}

 In a large percentage of hands in which this Girdle of Venus is found, the palm will be crossed by innumerable lines running in every direction.